dart-lang/language/resources/type-system/inference.md

 The return type of the context function type is used at several points during inference.
 We refer to this type as the **imposed return type schema**.
-Inference for each returned or yielded expression in the body of the function literal is done using a context type derived from the imposed return type schema `S` as follows:
+Inference for each returned or yielded expression in the body of the function literal is done using a context type schema derived from the imposed return type schema `S` as follows:

-  - If the function expression is neither `async` nor a generator, then the context type is `S`.
+  - If the function expression is neither `async` nor a generator, then the context type schema is `S`.
-  - If the function expression is declared `async*` and the element type of `S` as the return type of an asynchronous function is `S1`, then the context type is `S1`.
+  - If the function expression is declared `async*` and the element type schema of `S` as the return type schema of an asynchronous function is `S1`, then the context type schema is `S1`.
-  - If the function expression is declared `sync*` and the element type of `S` as the return type of a synchronous function is `S1`, then the context type is `S1`.
+  - If the function expression is declared `sync*` and the element type schema of `S` as the return type schema of a synchronous function is `S1`, then the context type schema is `S1`.
-  - If the function expression is declared `async`, without null safety, the context type is `FutureOr<flatten(T)>` where `T` is the imposed return type schema; with null safety, the context type is `FutureOr<futureValueTypeSchema(S)>`.
+  - If the function expression is declared `async`, without null safety, the context type is `FutureOr<flatten(T)>` where `T` is the imposed return type schema; with null safety, the context type schema is `FutureOr<futureValueTypeSchema(S)>`.
-  - Otherwise, the context type is `_`. *For example, a `sync*` function literal could have an imposed return type schema `S` which is `int`, and `int` doesn't have an element type.*
+  - Otherwise, the context type schema is `_`. *For example, a `sync*` function literal could have an imposed return type schema `S` which is `int`, and `int` doesn't have an element type.*

 The function **futureValueTypeSchema** is defined as follows: